dgmjs/dgmjs/README.md

 # dgmjs

-An extensible diagramming framework for the web
+An extensible diagramming library for the web

 ## Build and publish